-5.12 There is also a growing focus within Scottish Government guidance on the importance of good design in all developments, and the need to ensure that developments respect their surroundings, and do not create a bland and featureless Scotland, which has had its traditions of vernacular architecture eroded.
+5.12 There is also a growing focus within Scottish

+Government guidance on the importance of good design in all developments, and the need to ensure that developments respect their surroundings, and do not create a bland and featureless Scotland, which has had its traditions of vernacular architecture eroded.
 'Designing Places, a Policy Statement for Scotland' puts a new focus on this, recognising the various benefits of good design, including economic investment, creating places that work and establishing and maintaining a distinct identity to the benefit of investors and users.
-It is key to achieving social, economic and environmental goals of public policy and can bridge the gap between aspiration and reality.
-The use of design statements is encouraged to ensure that sites selected are the most appropriate, following a sequential approach if necessary, and have a design concept which will help achieve the quality of place which is desirable within the Park.
+It is key to achieving social, economic and environmental goals of public policy and by current and future generations.

+can bridge the gap between